matan15/microbiome-management/README.md

 This project is designed to manage the microbiome-kibana integration.
 It has 7 tools to integrate with Kibana.

 ## Installation
-Download the latest release of the project, install it, and run the program.
+Download the latest release of the project, extract the files and run the main.exe file.

+IMPORTANT: Don't move/delete any files from the folders. moving/deleting files can crash the program.

 If you running the program for the first time, you will be prompted for credentials.

 ## Updating the program
-First, remove the program from your PC, then, download and install the latest version from the GitHub releases.
+First, remove the program from your PC, then, download the latest version from the GitHub releases.

 ## Setup the project for development